 “When I retire, I’ll have about US$1,400 a month in Social Security and pension income.
 I’d like to have more.
 Just a little more.
 Maybe US$300 or US$400 more per month as a cushion.
 Do you have any suggestions for how I could accomplish that?”

-So asked one attendee at last week’s Retire Overseas Conference in Las Vegas.
-She’s not the only one wondering about this.
-Affording retirement was one of our primary topics of discussion in Vegas last week.
+So asked one attendee at our Retire Overseas Conference in Orlando, Florida, a few years back.
+She wasn’t the only one wondering about this.
+Affording retirement was one of our primary topics of discussion.

 Nah, that’s not the answer.

-As I explained to the crowd assembled in Sin City for our Sixth Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
+As I explained to the crowd assembled in Orlando for the Fifth Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
 Find a way to generate more funds.